mantidproject/mantid/docs/source/release/v3.10.0/framework.rst

 - Two new properties were added to :ref:`algm-Integration` *RangeLowerList* and *RangeUpperList* can be used to give histogram-specific integration ranges.
 - :ref:`algm-FindEPP` does not output the two extra workspaces from the :ref:`algm-Fit` anymore.
 - :ref:`ApplyDetailedBalance <algm-ApplyDetailedBalance>`: User can select the dynamic susceptibility versus energy or frequency.
+- :ref:`MergeRuns <algm-MergeRuns>` now has a sum option and more control over failure when binning is different or sample logs do not match.

 Bug Fixes
 #########